Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

-If your idea of a perfect summer’s day is afternoon tea (or a gin and tonic) on a beautiful lawn in the sunshine, The Manor House luxury hotel in the pretty Cotswolds village of Castle Combe, Wiltshire, is the place to be.
+If your idea of a perfect summer’s day is afternoon tea (or a gin and tonic) on a beautiful lawn in the sunshine, The Manor House five-star hotel in the Cotswolds village of Castle Combe, Wiltshire, is the place to be.

 The Manor House in the heart of the pretty Cotswolds village of Castle Combe is set in beautiful gardens